Boat Dealer Insurance

 • Commercial property insurance: This provides protection for your business property, including buildings and contents, against disasters like fire damage, hail, vandalism, and more.

-• Business income insurance: This provides coverage for lost income and ongoing expenses like employee wages if you must temporarily cease operations after a catastrophic event.
+• Business interruption insurance: This provides coverage for lost income and ongoing expenses like employee wages if you must temporarily cease operations after a catastrophic event.

 You may also need the following types of coverage and others depending on the specifics of your business.
 Many of these policies can be purchased as endorsements to your basic liability or property policies or packaged into a comprehensive commercial marine policy.